 Of course, moving contract management to Office 365 and Azure does mean moving to the cloud.
 Even five year ago, legal teams were concerned about contract management on the cloud.
-The reasons?
+The reason?
 Control and security of the contracts and related documents.
-These concerns have eased in the face of reality – and Microsoft continues to stress security in its cloud-first, mobile-first strategy.
+These concerns have eased in the face of reality as organizations gain experience on the platform – and Microsoft continues to stress security in its cloud-first, mobile-first strategy.
 From a contract control and security standpoint, consider the following.

 Specialized security arrangements exist for Azure in the United States, Germany and China.
 For the US alone, Azure compliance services include FedRAMP and DoD compliance certifications, CJIS state-level agreements, the ability to issue HIPAA Business Associate Agreements, and support for IRS 1075.

 Document-level Security and Permissions – As important as infrastructure security, securing documents and user devices is a concern for contract managers and attorneys.
 Microsoft’s Office 365 allows for security rules with alerts, custom permissions, IT device protection, anti-malware and anti-spam protection.
 For contracts, a key concern is permission to access and edit.
 Office 365 offers rights management that controls who can see what, while allowing organizations to easily share documents with those who have permission.
 It is also possible to invite externals to securely collaborate on documents, a key capability during negotiations.